Hype, Sustainability, and the Price of the Bigger-is-Better Paradigm in AI: What problems does scale solve?

-These issues have led researchers to propose various approaches for more rigorous model evaluation, including libraries \citep{eval-harness,von2022evaluate} and open leaderboards~\cite{open-llm-leaderboard}.
+These issues have led to research on more rigorous model evaluation, including libraries \citep{eval-harness,von2022evaluate} and open leaderboards~\cite{open-llm-leaderboard}.
 However, the crux of the matter remains that ML benchmarks and evaluations remain unrepresentative proxies of downstream model performance, and are not a substitute for more holistic assessments.
 Importantly, such benchmarks cannot speak to whether a given model is suited to a given purpose and context.
-In addition, the “cost functions” that are used for many of these comparisons are not absolute and result in, e.g., the fixation on specific metrics such as accuracy or precision, while ignoring others, such as robustness or efficiency, which remain crucial in real-world applications~\cite{rogers2024position}.
-Finally, some ad-hoc benchmarks claim to measure ill-defined performance properties that are in fact impossible to verify (e.g. claiming that certain LLMs exhibit artificial general intelligence~\cite{bubeck2023sparks}), which impacts the way the field as a whole tracks and perceives progress towards an illusory and unattainable goal.
+In addition, the “cost functions” used for many of these comparisons are not absolute and result in, e.g., the fixation on specific metrics such as accuracy or precision, while ignoring others, such as robustness or efficiency, which remain crucial in real-world applications~\cite{rogers2024position}.
+Finally, some ad-hoc benchmarks claim to measure ill-defined performance properties that are in fact impossible to verify (e.g. claiming that certain LLMs exhibit artificial general intelligence~\cite{bubeck2023sparks}).
+Considering a set of model capabilities much more narrow and better defined that general intelligence, model reasoning, thorough inspection of model capabilities has shown that benchmarks cannot be trusted as they are full of shortcuts exploited by models \cite{mirzadeh2024gsm}.
+Such frail measures of high-level model capabilities impact the way the field as a whole tracks and perceives progress towards an ill-defined, illusory, and unattainable goal of general intelligence.